What Are the Symptoms of AAT Deficiency?

 - Shortness of breath

-- Excessive cough with phlegm/sputum production
+- Chronic cough with sputum (mucus or phlegm) production

 When the liver is affected by AAT deficiency, symptoms may include tiredness, loss of appetite, weight loss, swelling of the feet or belly, yellowish discoloration of the skin (jaundice) or white part of the eyes, vomiting of blood, or blood in stools.

 In rare cases, AAT can cause a skin disease called panniculitis, resulting in hardened patches and red, painful lumps.

 Early diagnosis of AAT deficiency can help prevent COPD from developing.

 How AAT Deficiency Is Diagnosed

 AAT deficiency runs in families so if you have family members with AATD, developed COPD in your 40s or 50s, or have liver disease, it is important medical history to discuss with your healthcare provider.
 Your healthcare provider may order you a blood test to check the level of AAT protein in your bloodstream.
 People who smoke with AAT deficiency tend to develop disease 10 or more years earlier than people who do not smoke.

 Global Initiative for Chronic Obstructive Lung Disease (GOLD) Guidelines recommend that all people with COPD, regardless of age or ethnicity, should be tested for AAT deficiency.
 If you have a close family member—such as a parent or sibling—with AAT deficiency you should also be screened.
 Tests and procedures for healthcare provider may perform include: